countable-web/open-source-corporation/peopleops/recruiting/README.md

 Countable has two "tracks" for our team members.
 Outside consultants, and staff contractors.
 This page is about hiring the latter team members who work a set number of hours per week.
 The former category are for more specialized people, often with existing consulting businesses, and there's no process for working with them currently but they are typically hired based on a quote for a specific deliverable.

+Everything that follows is for Staff Contractors, not outside consultants.

 ## Recruiting Process

 Finding the best people is one of the top challenges in our industry, so we need every advantage we can find in this way.
 Our strategy: